 In this blog series, we will examine common scenarios in Business Intelligence using Finance Data.
-The series will explore common use cases which often occur in business intelligence, such as pivoting data, changing the format, and working with dates.
+The series will explore common use cases that often occur in business intelligence, such as pivoting data, changing the format, and working with dates.
 The blog series will use Power BI and Azure Synapse Analytics to showcase the data quickly and scale effortlessly to meet the business need.

 The series is accessible to business users who may not be comfortable in coding, but who are familiar with Excel since all coding is supplied.
 Power BI is a good step for Excel users, and this blog series will cover some of the most common scenarios that an Excel user might come across during analytical work.
 The blog series does cover SQL and all code is provided.

-There are a number of steps throughout the series, presented here at a high-level.
+There are a number of steps throughout the series, presented here at a high level.

 In the first post, we will cover introductory Data Engineering with Power Query.
 Power Query is present in Excel and Power BI, and it is incredibly useful for many projects.
 It is estimated that data scientists spend 80% of their time fixing data, so this post forms an introduction to some simple ways that we can get Excel data into Azure Synapse Analytics and doing some of the simple data shaping with SQL and Power Query.